 ADAPT’s Director of Strategic Research Matt Boon interviews Minerva Tantoco, CTO and former CTO New York City.

-In the interview Matt and Minerva discuss the importance of C Level collaboration, taking risks in order to innovate, and Broadband as the new electricity.
+Speaking at ADAPT’s CIO Edge conference, Matt and Minerva discuss the importance of C-level collaboration, taking risks in order to innovate, and Broadband as the new electricity.

 Matt Boon: In your role as CTO of New York City, you managed 45 CIOs.
 Can you tell me a little bit about some of the steps you took to really get these CIOs, thinking not necessarily as one, but thinking about some of the common challenges and how they might overcome them together?